mshah21202/ecampusguard_api/doc/PermitApplicationApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **permitApplicationGet**
-> List<PermitApplicationInfoDto> permitApplicationGet(studentId, name, academicYear, permitId, status, orderBy, orderByDirection, pageNumber, pageSize)
+> List<PermitApplicationInfoDto> permitApplicationGet(studentId, name, year, permitId, status, orderBy, orderByDirection, pageNumber, pageSize)

 Gets all permit applications for user, or gets all permit applications for all users if request is made by admin